Research Experiences for Undergraduates (REU)

-- Learn models of domain objects and adapt to unforeseen changes
+- Autonomously and incrementally learn models of domain objects and events.

 Three-dimensional graphical programming environments such as Alice have been developed as an effective way to stimulate interest in computing by teaching students how to program.
 Students have also embraced robotics as a means to learn computing because robots illustrate practical applications of computing.
 In collaboration with five REU Site project students, we have developed a novel educational tool known as DOROTHY that integrates Alice with autonomous robots, with bidirectional communication between the graphical interface and robots.
 Students without any prior programming experience can create graphical routines in virtual worlds using syntax that is easy to learn.
 The tool automatically converts these routines to programs for synchronous and asynchronous execution (and adaptive behavior) on multiple different robot platforms in the real−world.
 Furthermore, we have developed a curriculum that can be used with this tool to teach core concepts of computing, concurrent execution and real−world sensing to school students.
 Undergraduate students involved in this project will enhance the tool and the curriculum, and also participate in teaching the material to local school students and teachers.